Loading...

 Romblon Island – Talisay

-This dive site can be characterized by its fine sediment (muck diving).
-Here you can discover rare critters like pygmy seahorse, lots of nudibranchs and other marine creatures.
+This dive site is defined by its fine sediment, making it ideal for muck diving.
+Here you can discover rare critters such as pygmy seahorses, numerous nudibranchs, and other fascinating marine life.

 • Romblon Island – Lunas

-At the muddy sediments of this muck dive sites you can discover lots of rare critters like Wunderpus, Flamboyant Cuttlefish, Bluering Octopus, Sawblade shrimps, Bobbit worms and many more.
+The muddy sediments of this muck dive site make this an excellent place to encounter many rare critters, including Wunderpus, Flamboyant Cuttlefish, Blue-ringed Octopus, Sawblade shrimps, Bobbit worms, and more.

 • Romblon Island – Romblon Pass (Blackwater Diving)

-During Blackwater Diving the diurnal migration brings up countless species from deep water close to the surface.
-Holding onto weighted down lines you can encounter life forms you cannot see anywhere else.
+During blackwater diving, the diurnal migration brings countless species from the deep up close to the surface.
+While holding onto the weighted line or free floating near the light structures, you can encounter marine life found nowhere else.

 • Logbon – Coral Canyon

-Here you can find an unusual underwater landscape.
-There are mountains, valleys and ridges, which are densely covered in a variety of corals and sponges.
-This underwater landscape is a habitat for many marine species.
+Here you’ll find an unusual underwater landscape of mountains, valleys, and ridges densely covered with a variety of corals and sponges.
+This vibrant habitat is home to many different marine species.

 • Logbon – Mangroves

-This dive site is located near a mangrove area and is one of our favorite dive sites for special critters and underwater photography.
+This dive site is located near a mangrove area and is one of our favorites for discovering unique critters and capturing great underwater photographs.

 • Logbon – Logbon Sanctuary

-This dive site is characterized by extensive coral areas and some large blocks.
-This dive site is not only suitable for scuba diving but also for snorkeling and swimming.
+This dive site features wide coral areas and several large blocks.
+It's suitable not only for scuba diving but also for snorkeling and swimming.

 • Logbon – Sandslope

-This sandy slope is home to some unique marine animals and lots of colorful soft corals in the deeper areas.
+This sandy slope is home to a variety of unique marine species, with colorful soft corals thriving in the deeper areas.

 • Logbon – Toby’s Corner

 At this shallow dive site you can see beautiful coral formations teeming with marine life.
-This spot is perfect for underwater photographer as a lot of sun light can reach the colorful corals.
+The ample sunlight makes it a perfect spot for underwater photographers to capture the vibrant colors of the corals.

 • Logbon – Logbon North

-This dive sites at the tip of Logbon Island is hope to special shrimps and some interesting coral formations.
-Especially the shallow parts are perfect for underwater macro photography.
+This dive site at the tip of Logbon Island is home to special shrimp species and interesting coral formations.
+The shallow areas are ideal for underwater macro photography thanks to the excellent natural light.

 • Logbon – Broken House

-While diving along a wall and a steep slope with lots of coral blocks you can find various frogfish and scorpionfish species, numerous nudibranchs, cowries and other gastropods as well as the elegant mushroom coral pipefish and pygmy seahorses.
+This wall and steep slope, dotted with coral blocks, is home to a variety of frogfish and scorpionfish species, numerous nudibranchs, cowries and other gastropods, along with the elegant mushroom coral pipefish and pygmy seahorses.

 • Alad – Sanctuary Garden

-This large wall is covered in soft and leather corals, sponges and hydroids.
-Like Alad Sanctuary Garden it is located in the Marine Sanctuary area of Alad Island.
+This impressive wall is covered with soft and leather corals, sponges, and hydroids.
+Like Alad Sanctuary Garden, it’s located within the Marine Sanctuary area of Alad Island.

 • Alad – South

-In Alad South there are stretches of sand and large coral blocks.
-Especially the mix of various coral species is interesting.
-At the entry point you can observe a large field of garden eels.
-This site is not only suitable for sucba diving but also for snorkeling and swimming.
+Alad South features sandy areas and large coral blocks with an interesting mix of coral species.
+At the entry point, you’ll find a wide field of garden eels.
+This site is ideal for scuba diving, snorkeling, and swimming.

 • Alad – North

-Alad North is characterized by an impressive landscape of table corals.
-Spread over a wide slope, table corals are found in many colors and diameters.
+Alad North features an impressive landscape of table corals spread across a wide slope, found in a variety of colors and diameters.

 • Alad – Alad Marine Sanctuary

-This dive site is located in a marine protected area and is known for its vast fields of soft and leather corals.
-Near the beach the soft corals gently move in the surf.
-There are large barrel sponges and hydroids, too.
-This special coral community is a habitat to numerous marine species like marble snake eels, seamoths, frogfish, dragon shrimp and lots of Durban shrimp.
-This dive site is not only suitable for scuba diving but also for snorkeling and swimming.
+This dive site lies within a marine protected area and is known for its vast fields of soft and leather corals.
+Near the shore, the soft corals sway gently in the surf.
+You’ll also find large barrel sponges and hydroids.
+This vibrant coral community provides habitat for a variety of marine life, including marble snake eels, seamoths, frogfish, dragon shrimp, and numerous Durban shrimp.
+The site is suitable not only for scuba diving but also for snorkeling and swimming.

 • www.the-three-p.com-romblon-island-underwater-macro-photography-scuba-diving-dive-site-cobrador-eastern-coral-garden-wolfgang-holz-xs